BSc(Hons) Quantity Surveying and Commercial Management

 This course is accredited by the Royal Institution of Chartered Surveyors (RICS) and the Chartered Institute of Building (CIOB).When you graduate, you need to spend two years in practice and pass an Assessment of Professional Competence (APC) to get full membership.
 The placement you do as part of this course may qualify as one year of your APC.

-It's also accredited by the Chartered Institute of Civil Engineering Surveyors (ICES) and the Board of Quantity Surveying Profession of Malaysia (BQSM).
+It's also accredited by the Chartered Institute of Civil Engineering Surveyors (ICES).

 Students who get work experience tend to graduate with better degrees.
 Experience also hones your skills, industry knowledge and professional network, making you highly employable when you graduate.